 \section{Abstract}

-Humor generation poses a significant challenge for Large Language Models (LLMs), because their standard training objective—predicting the most likely next word—inherently conflicts with the surprise and incongruity needed for comedy.
-To bridge this gap, we introduce the \textbf{Cognitive Synergy Framework}, a theoretically grounded methodology for generating high-quality humor data inspired by psychological theories of humor.
+Humor generation poses a significant challenge for Large Language Models (LLMs), because their standard training objective (next-token prediction) inherently conflicts with the surprise and incongruity required for comedy.
+To bridge this gap, we introduce the \textbf{Cognitive Synergy Framework}, a methodology for generating high-quality humor data inspired by psychological theories of humor.
 Utilizing a \textit{Mixture-of-Thought (MoT)} approach, we deploy six cognitive personas (e.g., \textit{The Absurdist}, \textit{The Cynic}) to synthesize diverse comedic perspectives for a given prompt.
-This framework creates a theoretically grounded dataset, which we use to fine-tune a 7B-parameter student model.
-We compare \textbf{Direct Preference Optimization (DPO)} and a novel \textbf{Offline Group Relative Policy Optimization (O-GRPO)}; our 7B model significantly outperforms larger instruction-tuned baselines and achieves performance competitive with state-of-the-art proprietary models.
-We find that cognitive-driven data curation is far more critical than alignment algorithms or model scale for humor generation.
-Code and data will be available upon publication.
+This framework produces a theory-grounded dataset, which we use to fine-tune a 7B-parameter student model.
+We further evaluate two alignment strategies, \textbf{Direct Preference Optimization (DPO)} and an offline group-relative variant \textbf{O-GRPO}, finding that neither improves over SFT.
+However, our 7B HumorGen model variants significantly outperform larger instruction-tuned baselines and achieve top-tier open-weight performance while remaining competitive with frontier proprietary systems.
+These results suggest that cognitively driven data curation is more critical than alignment algorithms or model scale for humor generation.